 If your spouse happens to be living in a country other than the United Kingdom, the consulate there would likely be the one to handle the case.

 If your spouse entered the U.S. legally (such as on a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
-The form for this is called an I-485.
-After the application foem is approved, the two of you will attend an interview at one of USCIS’s field offices.
+The main form for this is called an I-485.
+The two of you will attend an interview at one of USCIS’s field offices.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.